hanskokx/arcane_framework/README.md

 Multiple logging interfaces can be registered simultaneously.

 **Important**: Logging interfaces should generally be initialized after being registered with the logger service.
 This ensures that all logging interfaces are properly initialized before any messages are logged.
 This should typically be done manually in order to properly present the user with a message stating that they're about to be prompted for tracking permissions (on iOS).
-See the Arcane logger documentation for further details.

 ### Authentication